 As I arrived in Kathmandu, following what I would call an uncomfortable (but super cheap) flight (uncomfortable due to the lack of free movies, eatable food, and

 Here is a small tale of my adventure, and few tips if you’re planning a Nepalese adventure of your own.

-I planned my trek in the Annapurna region, picked for its greenery and for being slightly less intimidating through my eyes than Everest (im not sure that’s true though).
+I planned my trek in the Annapurna region, picked for its greenery and for being slightly less intimidating through my eyes than Everest (

 That being said, if (and when) I return to Nepal, if I was with a group of friends or chose a trek with more people in the group rather than going solo, I wouldn't have an issue booking locally.
 Safety in numbers!